mayanksamadhiya12345/mayanksamadhiya12345/README.md

 Hello 👋🏻, I'm Mayank Samadhiya, 2019 batch Undergraduate student, focused in Computer Science from VIT Bhoapl University (8.87 CGPA).
 Who is interested in Software Development and Web Development.

-Currently, I'm pursuing my 4th year with mentorship experience at Micosoft in which I worked on several Domains : Machine Learning, MySQL Dtaabase and Web Development 👨🏻‍💻 .I am having strong knowledge in Data structures and algorithms using C++, Computer networks, operating systems, DBMS and OOPS. <br> <br>
+Currently, I'm pursuing my 4th year with mentorship experience at Micosoft in which I worked on several Domains : Machine Learning, MySQL Dtaabase and Web Development 👨🏻‍💻 .I am having good knowledge in Data structures and algorithms using C++, Computer networks, operating systems, DBMS and OOPS. <br> <br>